Congratulations on your admission to the School of Education!

 Your offer of admission reflects our confidence in your potential to become a contributing member of our community and a professional in the field.

 The School of Education is committed to fostering diversity on campus and strives to create a community of students, faculty, and staff who are dedicated to supporting and advancing the mission and goals of the school.
 We have the resources, the environment, the people, and the passion to enable you to make a difference.
 Begin planning for an exciting and inspiring experience now.

 Admitted graduate checklist

 Congratulations on being accepted into the School of Education!
 Rackham Graduate School has sent you an email with your UMID number and step-by-step instructions to accept your offer through Wolverine Access.
+For additional instructions on responding to your admissions offer, please visit Rackham's Respond to the Offer.
 We would greatly appreciate your response as soon as possible.